Time for another update to the Luthier page…and I need your help!

 In the 2nd section, I added:

-- Maik Malguth (his site shows a Dyer and a Sullivan-Elliott in the works, and he just sent the wild Maccaferri-inspired instrument at left)
+- Maik Malguth (his site shows a Dyer and a Sullivan-Elliott in the works, and he just sent the wild Maccaferri-inspired instrument above)

 - Michael Schreiner, who’s shown us his first fantastic Sullivan-Elliott style instruments at the last two Gatherings